MSF-UK/HHOT-Handbook/README.md

 ![](https://github.com/MSF-UK/HHOT-Handbook/blob/master/Screenshots%20folder/9%20setting%20to%20automatic.png)

 1. First input the dates that the observations started, and stopped.
 Use this format: day/month/year.
 2. Next refresh the page, and go to the pivot table on the left hand side of the page, and turn the option to “true” for date range.
-(INSERT SCREENSHOT) If this is proving difficult, refresh the page again.
+If this is proving difficult, refresh the page again.
 3. Enter the department, facility, ward and profession; into the criteria table columns.
 This should be in a series of drop down menus.
 Then press refresh and the data analysis will be carried out for you.
 Adjust the criteria in the table, depending on what data you want to analyse, for example doctors handwashing hygiene in the burns ward of UCLH.